ROCm/container-toolkit/README.md

 Currently, barebones Docker provides no way to track access of GPUs in containers.
 Additionally, by default, multiple containers in Docker can be granted access to the same GPU simultaneously.
 GPU Tracker is an extremely lightweight feature of AMD Container Toolkit that solves these issues.

-GPU Tracker state is initialized during AMD Container Toolkit installation.
-The GPU Tracker automatically maintains the state of GPUs and the containers that they are made accessible to, only if the containers are launched and granted access to the GPUs using the `AMD_VISILE_DEVICES` environment variable.
+GPU Tracker state is initialized during AMD Container Toolkit installation and is by default disabled.
+Users can enable or disable the GPU Tracker feature by using the `enable` or `disable` CLIs.
+When enabled, the GPU Tracker automatically maintains the state of GPUs and the containers that they are made accessible to, only if the containers are launched and granted access to the GPUs using the `AMD_VISILE_DEVICES` environment variable.
 When the container process completes execution or is stopped, the GPU Tracker state is automatically updated to reflect GPUs released by the specific container.

 **NOTE:** GPU Tracker feature is currenly supported only if containers are started using the `docker run` command and GPUs are made accessible in containers using the `AMD_VISIBLE_DEVICES` environment variable.
 If containers are started and granted access to GPUs in any other manner, GPU Tracker feature is not supported.

 GPU Tracker provides CLIs that can be used to control the accessibility of GPUs in containers.
 The accessibility of GPUs can be set to either `shared` or `exclusive`.
-- The `shared` accesibility indicates that the GPU can be made accesibile to multiple containers simultaneously.
+- The `shared` accessibility indicates that the GPU can be made accessibile to multiple containers simultaneously.
 By default, all GPUs are granted the `shared` accessibility to reflect the default Docker behavior.
 - The `exclusive` accessibility indicates that the GPU can be made accessible to at most one container at any point of time.

-GPU Tracker status can be queried at any point of time using the `status` command and reset using the `reset` command.
+GPU Tracker status can be queried at any point of time using the `status` command and reset using the `reset` CLIs.

 ```text
 > sudo amd-ctk gpu-tracker -h